What is the anchoring effect?

 The group given the descending sequence initially worked with larger figures.
 Hence, their partial computations brought them to a bigger starting point, which they became anchored to.
 The same thing happened in the other group.

 Here is a video presenting the anchoring effect:

 Why is it important for marketing?

 The anchoring effect in pricing products or services

 The anchoring effect in marketing applies mainly to numbers and prices.
 For example, suppose you tell someone a product usually costs $9.99.
 In that case, they may immediately assume they’ve encountered a great deal when they see it priced at $7.99 somewhere else.

 On the other hand, if they discover the same item on sale for $12.50 somewhere else, they will assume it is overpriced.
 The anchoring bias suggests that we favor the information we learned first.

 The most popular anchor is the “99” ending on the price.
-You may not be willing to pay $100 for a product, but $99.99 seems a lot better, as it’s not even a three-digit number.
+You may not be willing to pay $100 for an online course, for example, but $99.99 seems a lot better, as it’s not even a three-digit number!